Neal Nettesheim

-Neal P. Nettesheim is a former Deputy Chief Judge and Presiding Judge of the Wisconsin Court of Appeals.
+Neal P. Nettesheim is an American former deputy chief judge and presiding judge of the Wisconsin Court of Appeals.

 Career

-Nettesheim received his bachelor's degree from Northwestern University and then began practicing law in 1966 following graduation from Marquette University Law School.
-His judicial career began in 1975 after he was elected a Waukesha County, Wisconsin Judge.
-Later, he became a Wisconsin Circuit Court Judge.
-He remained on the Circuit Court, eventually becoming a Presiding Judge, until his appointment to the Court of Appeals in 1984.
-During his tenure with the Court of Appeals, he served as a Presiding Judge twice.
-First, from 1990 to 1993, and second, from 2001 to 2003.
-He also became Deputy Chief Judge in 1998 and remained in that position until his retirement in 2007.
+Nettesheim received his bachelor's degree from Northwestern University.
+He began practicing law in 1966 after graduating from Marquette University Law School.

+His judicial career began in 1975 after he was elected a Waukesha County, Wisconsin judge.
+Later, he became a Wisconsin Circuit Court judge.
+He remained on the circuit court, eventually becoming a presiding judge, until his appointment to the Court of Appeals in 1984.
+During his tenure with the Court of Appeals, he served as a presiding judge twice, from 1990 to 1993, and from 2001 to 2003.
+He also became deputy chief judge in 1998, and remained in that position until his retirement in 2007.
+He then served as a reserve judge, and was appointed to preside over the first two Jane Doe investigations with associates of former Governor Scott Walker.

+Before taking the bench, he practiced as a private attorney from 1966 to 1975.
+He was very involved in judicial education.
+He served as the dean of the Wisconsin Judicial College from 1987 to 1993, and as faculty advisor at the National Judicial College in Reno, Nevada.